How much did we spend on that project last month?

 A raw erosion control report filtered on "Iron Creek Ranch" misses $125,267 sitting under those five entries.

-Which subcontractors are we most dependent on?
+Which vendors are we most dependent on?

 The same vendor enters your system under a different name every time a different person keys it in.
 Your raw spend-by-vendor report is a fragmented list — the same company appearing multiple times under different spellings.